Skip to main content

 Step 1: Configuring Salesforce for Swapcard Integration

-To connect Swapcard with Salesforce and enable data synchronization, you need to configure a Connected App in your Salesforce instance.
-This Connected App provides the authentication credentials (Consumer Key and Consumer Secret) required for secure API communication.
+To connect Swapcard with Salesforce and enable data synchronization, you need to configure a External Client App in your Salesforce instance.
+This External Client App provides the authentication credentials (Consumer Key and Consumer Secret) required for secure API communication.

 Follow the steps below: